-It’s scary stuff, and here’s where it gets even scarier.
+It’s frightening stuff, and here’s where it gets even scarier.
 Australians use enough plastic bags per year that if they were tied together, they would stretch around the world 24 times.
 On top of that, over 100,000 whales, seals, turtles and birds are killed by plastic rubbish every year.
 It’s enough to make you want to actually remember to recycle and bring your canvas bag to the supermarket, right?
 But for some particularly environment-conscious women, it’s simply not enough.
+Hence, the zero waste lifestyle.

 But what compels someone to make such a drastic lifestyle change, in order to do their bit for the environment?
 And how hard is it really to go zero waste?
 We spoke to The Rogue Ginger blogger Erin Rhoads to find out.
 The 32-year-old lives in Melbourne and has been plastic-free for over two years.